The Different Types Of Stress And How They Can Affect You

 We’re all familiar with what stress feels like in our own individual ways.
 Some people experience tension headaches, digestive problems, and trouble sleeping, while others may feel their adrenaline rise and their minds race.
 But what exactly causes these symptoms and why are some forms of stress better than others?

 Though we’ve been told in recent years that stress is a silent killer, there are actually times when stress can be good for us.
-Good stress, often referred to as eustress, comes from happy excitement.
+Good stress often referred to as eustress, comes from happy excitement.
 Roller coaster rides and anticipation before a date can get your adrenaline going while leaving you feeling happy and excited.
 When experiencing this kind of stress, you’ll typically feel butterflies in your stomach, your palms will feel a bit sweaty, your face may be slightly flushed, and you may notice your heart rate increase.

 Eustress (good stress) helps you stay motivated to accomplish goals and to overcome challenges.
-A good example is the stress you feel when taking a test or working on an important project at work.
+A good example is a stress you feel when taking a test or working on an important project at work.
 Without eustress, a person would likely become bored or even depressed.
 The key difference between good stress and bad stress is that positive stressors are identified as surmountable challenges or a fun novelty, whereas negative stressors are perceived as threats or dangers by the body.

 Threats trigger a greater stress response and elicit higher levels of anxiety.
 In the event of negative stress, your body is preparing you for an attack and readies you for a fight or an escape.
 While that kind of response to an acute stressor may have saved our ancestors from short-lived attacks by saber tooth tigers, today’s daily stressors tend to stick around, leading to chronic stress.